 Image credit: Felix | Website

-From the Merivale family and set in the heart of the Ivy Precinct, Felix is pretty much the closest thing you can get to being in France without getting your passport out.
-Surrounded by shelves of wine and under the glow of French-imported chandeliers, you can select your meal from the iced-up fresh seafood bar that serves as the main attraction of the venue.
+Set in the heart of the Ivy Precinct, Felix is the closest thing you can get to being in France without getting your passport out.
+Surrounded by shelves of wine and under the glow of French-imported chandeliers, you can select your meal from the iced-up fresh seafood bar that serves as the restaurant's main attraction.

-This is Merivale's take on French luxury and the menu ticks off extravagant dishes like whole rock lobster, côte de boeuf, and two kinds of caviar.
+This is French luxury, and the menu ticks off extravagant dishes like whole rock lobster, côte de boeuf, and two kinds of caviar.
 Next door is Little Felix, a Parisian-style speakeasy specialising in roaring 20s-inspired cocktails and indulgences.
 Book here.

 Quay